Our research themes

 Maintaining healthy oceans

 Surrounding Antarctica is the great Southern Ocean – home of the Antarctic food web: the algae and populations of fish and krill in need of management and protection.
-These organisms, and the animals that depend on them (ourselves included), are supremely reliant on the ocean’s maintained health: its temperature, acidity, salinity.
-Often considered a ‘shock-absorber’ or ‘a buffer’, the oceans are, in fact, responsive to the changes in our climate with recent models showing a gradual heating in the deep and global circulatory cycles of Antarctic water.
+These organisms, and the animals that depend on them (ourselves included), are reliant on the ocean’s health: its temperature, acidity, and salinity.
+Often considered a ‘shock-absorber’ or ‘a buffer’, the oceans are, in fact, responsive to the changes in our climate, with recent models showing a gradual heating in the deep and global circulatory cycles of Antarctic water.
 By diving beneath its surface, we can understand and model the true and long-term nature of the Southern Ocean and the life forms that inhabit it.
 Read more

 Minimising biodiversity loss